 - Increase neighborhood connectivity of streets, trails, and bike lanes. - Use subdivision platting and site development processes to ensure connectivity for a variety of transportation options.
-Examples of requirements include cross access between commercial uses, sidewalk construction, and connectivity indicators in new residential development. - Consider pedestrian safety improvements at intersections, including but not limited to the creation of safer and more obvious places to cross arterials and better signage/visibility to ensure drivers are aware of pedestrian activity. - Facilitate expanded fixed-route bus service including the addition of a transit stop in The District mixed-use development proposed south of SH 45 and west of Greenlawn Blvd. - Evaluate parking demand to determine whether a park and ride location or expansion of the Transit Center Downtown garage is appropriate to accommodate commuters. - Ensure the connectivity of neighborhoods to the trail system identified in Playbook 2030:Building a Connected Community. - Ensure mobility to and around regional attractions identified on the Future Land Use Map (FLUM). - Evaluate the MoKan corridor (from Georgetown to Austin) as a regional transportation and transit mobility solution. - Evaluate potential impacts of bike share and micromobility options to balance community needs and City policy preferences. - Develop transit stop infrastructure and amenities including shade structures, benches, and trash receptacles. - Develop a plan to manage parking supply and demand in large developments to ensure the efficient use of land. - Reevaluate off-street parking requirements for all land uses.
+Examples of requirements include cross access between commercial uses, sidewalk construction, and connectivity indicators in new residential development. - Consider pedestrian safety improvements at intersections, including but not limited to the creation of safer and more obvious places to cross arterials and better signage/visibility to ensure drivers are aware of pedestrian activity. - Assess mobility needs for underserved populations from a land use perspective. - Facilitate expanded fixed-route bus service including the addition of a transit stop in The District mixed-use development proposed south of SH-45 and west of Greenlawn Blvd. - Evaluate parking demand to determine whether a park and ride location or expansion of the Transit Center downtown garage is appropriate to accommodate commuters. - Ensure the connectivity of neighborhoods to the trail system identified in Playbook 2030: Building a Connected Community. - Ensure mobility to and around regional attractions identified on the Future Land Use Map (FLUM). - Evaluate the MoKan corridor (from Georgetown to Austin) as a regional transportation and transit mobility solution. - Evaluate potential impacts of bike share and micromobility options to balance community needs and city policy preferences. - Develop transit stop infrastructure and amenities including shade structures, benches, and trash receptacles. - Develop a plan to manage parking supply and demand in large developments to ensure the efficient use of land. - Reevaluate off-street parking requirements for all land uses. - Assess connectivity to downtown from surrounding areas for all modes of transportation.